 The issue at hand is nuanced, the potential implications are far-reaching, and numerous valid but sometimes competing interests, such as empowering law enforcement while protecting citizens' fundamental rights, must be considered and balanced.
-While restricting individuals' use of self-hosted wallets is unnecessary and would be misguided, U.S. citizens' elected representatives are entrusted with policymaking in instances of competing interests and wide societal effect.
+While restricting individuals' use of self-hosted wallets is unnecessary and would be misguided, Congress is entrusted with policymaking in instances of competing interests and wide societal effect.
 The potential regulation of self-hosted wallets should be no different.